Taig Mill Motor & ER-16 Spindle Upgrades

 off the headstock

 side T-slot.
-Setup shows indicating a work piece before rotating to a
+Setup shows indicating a work piece before

 specific cutting angle.
 The Noga arm is very